Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Properties of ATLAS

 \subsection{Robustness to model error \& nonlinearities in the fast modes}

 The type of stochastic systems for which ATLAS is expected to perform well have been described in sec.\ref{s:FastSlowSDEs}.
-In particular, we assumed the existence of an invariant manifold in the observed space, on which the process $(\sovar_t)_{t\ge0}$ takes place, and such that the fast process $(\fovar_t)_{t\ge0}$ conditioned on $\sovar=\sovar_0$ is a O-U process on an affine subspace $\smash{\fsubspace_{\sovar_0}}$.
+In particular, locally we assumed the existence of an invariant manifold in the observed space, on which the slow dynamics $(\sovar_t)_{t\ge0}$ takes place, and such that the fast dynamics $(\fovar_t)_{0\le t\le \tau}$ conditioned on $\sovar_t=\mzIC$ approximately is an O-U process on the subspace $\smash{\fsubspace_{\mzIC}}$.
 In the latent space, the SDEs are those in \cref{e:master}, and one then linearizes locally the observation map $\varphi$ (or, rather, $\varphi_\alpha$, as in sec.\ref{s:FastSlowSDEs}) to obtain approximate local equations in the $\mz$ variables.
 ATLAS averages the observed process $(\mz_t)_{t\ge0}$ at timescale $\tau$ to obtain the reduced effective dynamics on \hatIMmth.

 ATLAS is quite robust to these assumptions.
 One reason is that ATLAS uses mainly information at timescale $\tau$: details, such as nonlinearities, or lack of regularity, of the original process $\mz_t$ below that timescale are averaged out, possibly leading to effective processes at the timescale that are amenable to approximation by ATLAS.
-In a forthcoming work, we prove results in this direction, under technical conditions on the coefficients $f,g,F,G$ of the SDEs \cref{e:master}, on the regularity of the map $\varphi$, and on the stationary measure $\nu(\fvari|\sovar=\sovar_0)$ of the (fast) displacement process $\fvari$ conditioned on $\sovar_0$.
+In a forthcoming work, we prove results in this direction, under technical conditions on the coefficients $f,g,F,G$ of the SDEs \cref{e:master}, on the regularity of the map $\varphi$, and on the stationary measure $\nu(\fvari|\sovar_t=\mzIC)$ of the (fast) displacement process $\fvari$ conditioned on $\mzIC$.

 This robustness is reflected in the results for both the second and third examples we consider in sec.\ref{s:numericalExp}, which are both significant perturbations of the basic model.
 In the ``oscillating half-moons'' example, a high-dimensional analogue of an example considered in \cite{Singer2009,Dsilva2016}, the fast displacement process $\fvari$ is nonlinear and not constrained to an affine subspace, but on a curved ``half-moon''-shaped manifold.
 In the butane model, the fast mode has both large and small nonlinear components; its slow manifold is also highly curved, with effective drift having large gradient.
 Nevertheless, ATLAS provides accurate estimates of the behavior of these systems, both at timescale $\tau$ and at very large timescales, providing accurate estimates of the stationary distribution, mean residence time and transition rates between metastable states.